 For many meeting the other woman/other man is not only healing, it’s empowering.
 Face your fear and you no longer need to be fearful.

-What should I do with all my photo albums full of pictures of the other person who was my close friend?
+If my spouse cheats with a close friend, what should I do with all my photo albums full of pictures of the other person?